webpack/webpack/README.md

 We consider webpack to be a low-level tool that is used by not only individuals but also layered beneath lots of other awesome tools.
 Because of this, we know that sometimes webpack is not the _easiest_ to configure, and we constantly are working on finding ways to improve this!!!

-If your just getting started, take a look at [our new docs and concepts page](webpack.js.org/concepts).
+If you're just getting started, take a look at [our new docs and concepts page](webpack.js.org/concepts).
 This has a high level overview that is great for beginners!!

 If you want to discuss something or just need help, [here is our Gitter room](https://gitter.im/webpack/webpack) where there are always individuals looking to help out!